Also known as: inverted knee raise, ring knee raise, inverted tuck raise, ring tuck raise, inverted ring knee raise

 Frequently Asked Questions

-What are the benefits of Ring Inverted Hold Knee Raise?
+What benefits does the Ring Inverted Hold Knee Raise provide?